QianBrian/EnviroPickup/README.md

 Open data on London's garbage collection zones and addresses were used.
 Through point and polygon detection from lat/long coordinates provided, an address was considered to be within a Zone if it's point coordinate was within a zone polygon.
 Once a threshold of residence within an area is reached, specialized garbage trucks would be dispatched to pick up the non-collectable garbage—only after sending an automatic notification that lets the users be aware of the pickup day.

-Twilio, shapely, pandas, fiona, and the City of London's recent open database was used for building this project.
+Twilio, shapely, pandas, and fiona libraries, as well as the City of London's recent open database was used for building this project.

 City of London Address database: https://opendata.london.ca/datasets/24b16712d14c42d7ac1e679c8c89bf47_0